 Landsec was pleased to be ranked 16th in the FTSE Women Leaders Review published in 2024.
 The Board acknowledges the need to make more progress on ethnic diversity below Board level and has set a target of 9% ethnic diversity in our senior leadership population by 2027 as required under the Parker Review.
 We have 2030 targets for gender and ethnic diversity which are available on our website.
-To ensure the Group is working towards these targets, diversity and inclusion measures are being included in our executive bonus and long-term incentive plans for the first time this year (see page 71).
+To ensure the Group is working towards these targets, diversity and inclusion measures are being included in our executive bonus and longterm incentive plans for the first time this year (see page 71).

-BOARD AND EXECUTIVE LEADERSHIP DIVERSITY TABLE 21 Number of senior positions on Number in Percentage Number of Percentage the Board Executive of Executive of the (CEO, CFO, SID Leadership Leadership Board members Board and Chair) Team Team Gender diversity 2 Men 60% 60% 6 6 2 Women 4 40% 4 40% Not specified/prefer not to say Ethnic diversity 3 White British or other White (including minority-white groups) 80% 9 90% Mixed/Multiple Ethnic Groups 2 Asian/Asian British 20% 1 1 10% Black/African/Caribbean/Black British Other ethnic group, including Arab Not specified/prefer not to say
+BOARD AND EXECUTIVE LEADERSHIP DIVERSITY 1 TABLE 21

+Number of Board members Percentage of the Board Number of senior positions on the Board (CEO, CFO, SID and Chair) Number in Executive Leadership Team Percentage of Executive Leadership Team

+Gender diversity

+Men 6 60% 2 6 60%

+Women 4 40% 2 4 40%

+Not specified/prefer not to say - - - - -

+Ethnic diversity

+White British or other White (including minority-white groups) 8 80% 3 9 90%

+Mixed/Multiple Ethnic Groups - - - - -

+Asian/Asian British 2 20% 1 1 10%

+Black/African/Caribbean/Black British - - -

+Other ethnic group, including Arab - - -

+Not specified/prefer not to say - - -

-^{1.} Data disclosed as at the date of this report.
+1. Data disclosed as at the date of this report.
 The data is collected from individuals when joining the Company.
 Individuals are asked to select from a series of options on both gender and ethnic diversity.
 Gender and ethnicity data is shared with the Executive Leadership Team and the Board regularly.